 When cycling, runners should follow these three top tips:

-Avoid cycling in high gears as this will stress the legs and develop your quadriceps.
+- Use low gears - Avoid cycling in high gears as this will stress the legs and develop your quadriceps.
 To be an efficient runner the last thing you want to do is add muscle weight to your legs so generally try to stay in the lower gears.
 Performing in the lower gears will also help burn more fat.

-Cross training is generally added to a training program on a recovery or rest day so please make sure you don’t add stress your body on these days.
+- Rest and recovery - Cross training is generally added to a training program on a recovery or rest day so please make sure you don’t add stress your body on these days.